cwmaloney/vue-components-wrapper-example/README.md

 You can open the file in a browser.
 The application reports events to the console log.

-Notices that page contains multiple instances of some components bound to separate data.
+Notices that the page contains multiple instances of some components bound to separate data.

 ## Using Vue.js Components in AngularJs Applications

-The angular.html page uses the sample components by importing Vue.js, Angular, and sampleCompoenntsAngular.js
-You can open the file in a browser.
+The angular.html page uses the sample components by importing Vue.js, Angular, sampleComponents.js, and sampleCompoenntsAngular.js You can open the file in a browser.
 The application reports events to the console log.

-Notices that page contains multiple instances of some components bound to separate data.
+Notices that the page contains multiple instances of some components bound to separate data.